-FSS International segment revenue increased by approximately 2% and 3% during the three and six month periods of fiscal 2019 compared to the prior year periods, respectively.
+FSS International segment revenue increased by approximately 2% and 3% during the three and nine month periods of fiscal 2019 compared to the prior year periods, respectively.
 The increase was attributable to:

-- revenue growth across regions; and - revenue growth due to the consolidation of a joint venture (approximately 1.8% and 2.5%); partially offset by - the negative impact of foreign currency translation (approximately -9% and -8%).
+- revenue growth across regions; partially offset by - the negative impact of foreign currency translation (approximately -8% for both periods).